maloef/cloud-capstone/README.md

 * The DynamoDB table and the S3 bucket that are used by the application are created on application start if they do not yet exist.

 # How to set up the project in AWS
-1. In the AWS console, navigate to Elastic Container Registry and create a new private repository named cloud-capstone.
-According to the AWS documentation, the repository has to be private if we want to use continuous deployment:
+1. In the AWS console, navigate to Elastic Container Registry and create a new private repository named `cloud-capstone`.
+According to the AWS documentation, this repository has to be private if we want to use continuous deployment:
-   "App Runner doesn't support automatic (continuous) deployment for Amazon ECR Public images." (https://docs.aws.amazon.com/apprunner/latest/dg/service-source-image.html)
+   "App Runner doesn't support automatic (continuous) deployment for Amazon ECR public images." (https://docs.aws.amazon.com/apprunner/latest/dg/service-source-image.html)

 2. Create a role named `ecrAccessRole` that will be assumed by the service `build.apprunner.amazonaws.com`

     aws iam create-role --role-name ecrAccessRole --assume-role-policy-document file://ecrAccessRole-policy.json

 3. Allow this role to access ECR